Anywhere365/DialogueStudioNodes/node-red-contrib-aw365-jwt-token/README.md

 ## Important

-You need to install the jsonwebtoken library upfront npm install jsonwebtoken
+You need to install the jsonwebtoken library upfront <br>
+npm install jsonwebtoken

 This can be done for example with an exec-node